A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 A trip to the spa that ended in death.
 These are some of the victims of the Atlanta-area shootings

+Elcias Hernandez-Ortiz was also shot at Young’s Asian Massage in Acworth — the sole survivor of Tuesday’s shootings.

-After her father was shot by a gunman alleged to have attacked three spas, 9-year-old Yoseline Gonzalez watched medics load him into an ambulance in Acworth, Georgia.
+His daughter, 9-year-old Yoseline Gonzalez, watched medics load him into an ambulance after the shooting.

 “I don’t really know what to do.
 I try to calm myself down,” Yoseline told CNN affiliate WGCL, wiping away her tears.

-The victims of the Cherokee County shooting were identified as Delaina Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Yan, 49, of Kennesaw; and Daoyou Feng, 44.
-The Atlanta victims have not yet been identified.

-Police have a suspect, 21-year-old Robert Long, in custody on charges in relation to the three attacks.
-This is what we know about the victims so far.

 Hernandez-Ortiz was shot in the forehead and the bullet traveled down into his lungs and into his stomach, his wife Flora Gonzalez Gomez said on GoFundMe.
-He is now in the intensive care unit.
+He is now in the intensive care unit in the hospital, she said.

-When his family called, doctors told them he was very lucky to have survived, Yoseline said.
+According to Yoseline, doctors told his family he was very lucky to have survived.
 “He is a really good dad,” she said.
 “I don’t want him to go.”

-Yaun went to get a couple’s massage with her husband after work at Young’s Asian Massage when the alleged gunman entered the Acworth spa.
-Her husband made it out safely, but she was fatally shot, according to a GoFundMe page.

-Her husband, two children, mother and siblings are all heartbroken and “there’s nothing anyone could do to help with the pain,” the GoFundMe page said.

-On Wednesday, South Korea’s foreign ministry has said four were of Korean ethnicity and Foreign Minister Chung Eui-yong expressed condolences.
+“Please pray for my family and the (families) that were affected by this shooting,” the GoFundMe says.

+Four of the victims were of Korean ethnicity, South Korea’s foreign ministry said Wednesday.

-“Our government is closely watching the situation, holding a deep interest in the safety of our compatriots overseas,” Chung said at a press conference.
+“Our government is closely watching the situation, holding a deep interest in the safety of our compatriots overseas,” South Korean Foreign Minister Chung Eui-yong said at a news conference.
 “We express our deep condolences to the American citizens too.”

 Activist groups, community members and officials said the attacks heightened existing fear among Asians in the US in the wake of increasing incidents of hate resulting from the Covid-19 pandemic.

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.